 Ensuring web content is well-organised is an important step since it guides the users through the website and helps users to orient themselves and to navigate effectively.
 The following steps will help you to make your website navigable to the users:

 - Writing clear meta-title tags for all the pages across the website.

 - Providing an opportunity to reach every webpage in multiple ways.

 - Implementing breadcrumbs to inform users with actual information about their current location.

 - Making it possible to bypass blocks of content that are repeated across multiplicity of the pages.

 - Ensuring the keyboard focus is visible, and the focus order follows a meaningful sequence.

 - All the links should have clear and evident purpose.
 Strive to the situation when the link is viewed on its own.

+One more idea you can address to answer the question of how to make your website accessible is addressing to input modalities.
 The introduction of input modalities beyond the keyboard is vital when it comes to providing web content accessibility.
 Such input modalities can be represented as touch activation, voice recognition (or speech input), and gestures.
 Yet not everyone can use each of these input modalities, and to the same degree.
-Particular design considerations can maximize the benefit of these input modalities.
+Particular design considerations can maximize the benefit of these input modalities and increase accessibility compliance for the websites.
 This consideration look as follows:

 - Gestures that require dexterity or fine movement should have alternatives that do not require high dexterity.